Folic acid is an important supplement for the early months of your pregnancy.

 “Good sources include green vegetables such as spinach, broccoli and green beans; bread, particularly wholemeal or fortified bread; fortified breakfast cereals; bananas and citrus food including oranges and grapefruit; beans and pulses such as chickpeas or baked beans; milk and yoghurt; and yeast extract such as Marmite.”

-In October 2018, it was reported that the UK government were planning to add folic acid to wheat flour.
+In September 2021, the UK government announced that folic acid is to be added to non-wholemeal wheat flour (but not gluten-free foods and wholemeal flour).
 This already happens in several countries around the world, and is considered perfectly safe.

-All it means is that all flour and flour-based products (like bread) would be fortified with folic acid, and this would provide most people in the UK with the recommended amount.
+All it means is that all non-wholemeal flour and flour-based products (like bread) will be fortified with folic acid (as many breakfast cereals already are), and this would provide most people in the UK with the recommended amount.

-If this were to happen, it’s thought this would be a ‘safety net’ for pregnant women who may not have known they were pregnant before 12 weeks, or weren’t aware they should take a folic acid supplement, too.
+It’s thought this would provide a ‘safety net’ for pregnant women who may not have know they are pregnant before 12 weeks, or aren’t aware they should take a folic acid supplement.

 You’ll find folic acid supplements in chemists and health food shops, either as just folic acid or combined with other supplements for pregnancy.